 Mr. Kovalenko opted not to take this option and is now pursuing a full refund.
 We reached out to the airline on his behalf, but their policy in this instance was to mark him as a no-show, removing value from the entire round trip ticket.

-It’s unfortunate that Kovalenko had not read some of our many tales of missed vacations (The one thing you need to know before you go to the airport) and financial loss (No, you can’t fly internationally with just a library card).
 If he had, he might have found the $405 penalty to correct his mistake a bargain.
 But because he believed this problem was an Expedia mistake, he turned down this resolution.
 Instead, he incurred even more expenses by purchasing a new ticket on another airline.

 We can’t help passengers who are denied boarding because of missing travel documents.
 But we can continue to tell their stories to prevent future travelers from finding themselves in a similar circumstance.